Can Dehydration Cause Back Pain?

 Not only will this keep your body (and importantly your spinal discs) healthy and functioning well.

-It will also give you more energy, ward off tiredness and fatigue, and help you stay more productive at work.
+It will also give you more energy, ward off tiredness and fatigue, and help you to be more productive at work.

 So if you think you may not be drinking enough try upping your water intake over the next few weeks and see if you notice the difference.

-While it won't solve all your problems, it can certainly help.
+While it won't solve all your problems it can certainly help lower your pain levels.

 Resources used in researching this article: